brianperlman/EO-technical-expert-written-assessment/Task 4 - Data Architecture and Storage/README.md

 **Longer-term recommendations:** Implement automated housekeeping — a scheduled task that enforces a retention policy on E:, flagging or archiving files that haven't been modified in *n* days and purging temp directories on a weekly cycle.
 Establish a formal **tiered storage lifecycle**: raw imagery lands on E: for active processing, completed outputs are promoted to I: (COG archive) and then to S3, and E: is regularly swept.
 If 2 TB proves structurally insufficient given growing imagery volumes, make the case to expand E: or provision a dedicated scratch volume sized to the largest expected processing job (e.g., a national mosaic).
 Finally, add disk-usage monitoring with alerting thresholds (e.g., 75% and 90%) so warnings arrive well before a script fails mid-run.

+**Summary:** The E: drive is a 2 TB working volume that isn't meant for long-term storage.
+When it fills up: stop the script, purge temp files, promote finished outputs to I: or S3, and get back to work.
+Long-term, automate that cleanup cycle and add disk-usage alerts so we are never surprised again.

 ---

 ## b.
 Image Server Strategy